Petrosomatoglyph: Other animals

 St Victor Petroglyphs Provincial Park, Saskatchewan, Canada, features footprint petrosomatoglyphs of bison, deer, elk and antelope.

 Cattle At South Lopham in Norfolk, England is the Ox-Foot Stone, which previously lay in a meadow still known as the Oxfoot Piece, and bears the supposed imprint of an ox's foot.
 The legend goes that in a time of great famine, a miraculous cow appeared and provided a never-ending supply of milk to the starving poor.
 When the famine ceased, the cow struck its hoof against the stone leaving the imprint and then vanished.
 The stone itself is a flattish slab of sandstone about 60 cm x 90 cm, likely deposited during the last ice age as a Glacial erratic, and the 'hoofprint' is probably the imprint of a fossil bivalve.
 This part of East Anglia has virtually no naturally occurring stone (local geology being boulder clay with flints overlaid on chalk), so the Stone's very existence would have been notable.
 The stone now stands outside the door of Oxfootstone Farm House.

 A sacred Celtic bull is said to have left its hoof print in a stone "as if it were the softest wax" in a legend relating to Saint Ninian.

-Bears In Roseville, California, a bear footprint was carved into one portion of the Northstar stone representative of a bear walking in a docile manner, the back print overlapping with the print of the forepaw.
-A bear footprint carving is located in Northwestern California.
-A large carving representing the claw marks of a bear can be seen at Chaw'se, Indian Grinding Rock State Park, near Fiddletown, California.
 St Victor Petroglyphs Provincial Park, Saskatchewan, Canada, contains grizzly bear paw print petroglyphs.

 Mythical and folkloric beings

 Fairies

-At Loch Loran in Kilmichael, Argyll and Bute, are five flat stones bearing what may be natural markings improved by light pecking.
-They lie under water near the inlet at the northern end of the loch and can be best seen in dry weather.
-Two of the markings are called the "Fairy Footprints", being 11" overall, close together, with narrow heels which point across the loch.
-The left foot has possibly artificially added toes.
-Close behind are two ovals and several V-hollows suggesting large hoof-prints.
-They were not located on a visit in 1970.
-On Wangan Island, one of the Penghu group between China and Taiwan, are a group of fairy footprints on the top of Tiantai hill.
-In the very remote Pony Hills, New Mexico, near the desert border with Mexico, are examples of shamanic rock art.
-The site is located around a spring-fed rock pool.
-The images depict a variety of spirit forms and also tiny carved footprints—the trail of Water Baby spirits trekking from one pool to another.
+At Loch Loran in Kilmichael, Argyll and Bute, five flat stones bear markings that may be natural features later enhanced by light pecking.
+The stones lie beneath shallow water near the inlet at the northern end of the loch and are most visible during dry weather.
+Two of the markings are locally known as the "Fairy Footprints".
+They measure about 11 inches (28 cm) overall and lie close together, with narrow heels pointing across the loch.
+The left footprint may have artificially added toes.
+Nearby are several oval depressions and V-shaped hollows that have been interpreted as resembling large hoof prints.